 How to Crochet the Falling in Striped Blanket

 This striped blanket design has a waterfall effect that uses a simple stitch and yarn color changing to create a unique blanket.
 It works by counting down and counting up evenly with different yarn colors.

-For example, you’d crochet 10 rows of color A followed by 1 row of color B, next would be 9 rows of color A, followed by 2 rows of color B. This pattern would be repeated until you reach 1 row of color A and 10 rows of Color B to complete the pattern.
+For example, you’d crochet 10 rows of color A followed by 1 row of color B. Next, do 9 rows of color A, followed by 2 rows of color B.

-Heartland is a 100% acrylic medium weight #4 yarn that is a generous 251 yards per skein.
+Heartland is a 100% acrylic medium weight #4 yarn (aka worsted weight yarn) that is a generous 251 yards per skein.
 It is fairly inexpensive and easy to find at Walmart, Amazon, Michaels and directly from Lionbrand.com to name a few.